Policies & Procedures - Appeal Process

 If a student believes a financial aid action is inaccurate or that satisfactory progress requirements were not met due to extenuating circumstances, he or she may file a written Appeal/Petition for Reinstatement to the Financial Aid Supervisor.
 The appeal should include detailed information on the inaccuracy or extenuating circumstances along with supporting documentation.
 The Appeal/Petition for Reinstatement form is available at http://www.mstc.edu/paying-for-college/financial-aid-appeal-process.

-If a student and the Financial Aid Supervisor are unable to reach an agreement, the student may appeal in writing within five school days of receiving notifi cation to the director of enrollment management.
-The director of enrollment management will meet with the student and the financial aid supervisor within five school days of receipt of the appeal.
+If a student and the Financial Aid Supervisor are unable to reach an agreement, the student may appeal in writing within five school days of receiving notification to the dean of enrollment management.
+The dean of enrollment management will meet with the student and the financial aid supervisor within five school days of receipt of the appeal.
 The student will be notified in writing of the decision within five school days of the meeting.

 Students who wish to appeal a decision pertaining to graduation requirements may use the appeal process outlined in the Credit for Prior Learning appeal section.